Last Updated on March 22, 2021 by Shaun Snapp

 The term machine learning has been popular for some time now.
-Machine learning is a term that is used by many as sort of a catchall for intelligent improvement…..but the vast majority of people that use the term (at the prompting of vendors and consultants) don’t know what the term means.
+Machine learning is a term used by many as sort of a catchall for intelligent improvement…..but the vast majority of people who use the term (at the prompting of vendors and consultants) don’t know what the term means.
 In this article, we will investigate the term to see if it applies to supply chain forecasting.

 What is Machine Learning?